status-im/waku-trustx-workshop/README.md

 # Waku Workshop at TrustX - DevConnect 2022

-Open the index.html with your browser and enjoy the decentralized, censorship-resistant experience.
+Open the [index.html](https://github.com/status-im/waku-trustx-workshop/blob/master/index.html) file with your browser and enjoy the decentralized, censorship-resistant experience.

+ps: Once you have opened the file in GitHub, you can click on _preview_ to run the app.

 ## 1. Send and Receive Messages in a simple JavaScript + HTML app